Welcome to Tranquility

 Welcome to Tranquility is an American comic book series created by Gail Simone and Neil Googe.
 It is published by Wildstorm.

 The series is set in Tranquility, a fictional town in Oregon, which is home to retired superheroes and supervillains (known colloquially as "Maxis") and their families.
 This town coexists with the existing Wildstorm Universe, with frequent references to its heroes, such as The Authority and Gen^{13}.

 Publication history

 The ongoing series started in December 2006.
 A new story arc started in issue #7.
 Like Stormwatch: Post Human Division, the series stopped at issue #12 and it then appeared as part of the Christos Gage-written "Wildstorm: Armageddon" crossover storyline, with artist Horacio Domingues.

 Unlike Stormwatch: PHD, and other titles involved in that story, it was not one of those that was announced as restarting in 2008 with World's End.
-However, Wildstorm editor Ben Abernathy said Welcome to Tranquility would return in a six-issue limited series, entitled Welcome to Tranquility: One Foot in the Grave, with Simone returning to write it and Domingues staying on to provide the art.
+However, it continued in a six-issue limited series, entitled Welcome to Tranquility: One Foot in the Grave, with Simone returning to write it and Domingues staying on to provide the art.